What we do

 Zoe Belle Gender Center

 A huge and very valid concern for parents is for the safety of their son or daughter attending a Minus18 event.
-Since we first started in 1998, Minus18 has NEVER had a major incident.
+Since we first started in 1998, Minus18 has not had a major incident.
 Our partner organisations listed above have seen the work we do and truly believe in the benefit of Minus18 - enough to recommend us as safe and essential.
-These organisations also give us strict guidelines on how to run our events, to ensure the physical and mental safety of your son or daughter.
+These providers also give us strict guidelines on how to run our events, to ensure the physical and mental safety of your son or daughter.
 Additionally, our larger events all have:

 • All Minus18 volunteers and staff comply with the Victorian working with children laws and regulations.